Numerology

 Master Number 33 is the most conditional of the three major master-number guides.
 Many practitioners stop at 11 and 22, then reduce 33 straight to Life Path 6.

-Others preserve 33 and treat it as a separate lane.
+Others preserve 33 and treat it as a separate category.

 This threshold question is part of the interpretation, not a footnote.
 A page that hides the recognition debate makes 33 sound settled when it is actually one of the most disputed modern numerology labels.